Immanuel688/DL_Capstone-Project/README.md

 # DL_Capstone-Project

-This project is on Customer conversion prediction based on Digital Marketing Campaign
+This project is on Safety Glass Prediction which is used to detect whether a operator in plant is equipped with Industrial Grade Safety Glass or not.